How employers benefit from the scheme

 Option 2:

-In all cases, the Corporation will advise employers when the Corporation pays a long service payment to a worker who has long standing employment with one employer.
+In all cases, we will advise employers when the Long Service Corporation pays a long service payment to a worker who has long standing employment with 1 employer.